apache/echarts-doc/en/option/partial/mark-line.md

 #${prefix} show(boolean) = ${defaultShowLabel|default(true)}
 Whether presnet label or not.
 #${prefix} position(string) = 'end'
-position of label can be：
+position of label can be:
 + `'start'` starting point of the line.
 + `'end'`   finishing point of the line.
 #${prefix} formatter(string|Function)